mrlacey/Rapid-XAML-Toolkit/docs/getting-started.md

 - `RapidXaml.AnalysisCore` is a shared library containing some of the core XAML analysis related classes.
 It contains logic used by RapidXaml.Analysis, RapidXaml.AnalysisExe, and RapidXaml.AutoFix
 - `RapidXaml.AnalysisExe` is a console app that is capable of running the XAML Analysis functionality outside of Visual Studio.
 - `RapidXaml.AutoFix` is a shipping **NuGet** package that contains the ability to use Custom XAML Analysis functionality to automatically modify XAML files. _[install link](https://www.nuget.org/packages/RapidXaml.AutoFix/)_
-- `RapidXaml.BuildAnalysis` is a shipping **NuGet** package that contains RapidXaml.AnalysisExe so that XAML Analysis can be performed as part of a build process. _[install link](https://www.nuget.org/packages/RapidXaml.BuildAnalysis/)_
 - `RapidXaml.Common` is a shipping **VSIX** package that contains Visual Studio context menus that are shared by other extensions. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlCommon)_
 - `RapidXaml.CustomAnalysis` is the **NuGet** package that contains the shared logic for custom XAML Analysis. _[install link](https://www.nuget.org/packages/RapidXaml.CustomAnalysis/)_
 - `RapidXaml.Generation` is a shipping **VSIX** package that contains the functionality for generating XAML from C# and VB.NET code. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlGeneration)_